Dave-team/Knowledge-base/Health/Stretching.md

 ### Chest
 - One arm straight and hook into the other arm
 - Chest stretch - arms back rested against something whilst you lean your body forwards
+- Hands up hooked in a doorway and body tilted forwards

 ### Upper back
 - Upper back stretch: straight legs, bend through the hips and place hands on something (you're body is exactly 90 degress with arms straight in front)
 - Rear hand clasp – touch your hands, the right arm coming from the top, and the left arm coming from the bottom.
 Reach as far as you can and you can use a towel or similar to help reaching
 - Standing position - left arm to left upper corner and right arm to right lower corner

+### Spine
+- Spine lumbar twist stretch - lie on floor.
+Fold one leg over the other.
+Arm and head directed to the other side
+- Seated side bend: left/right arm up and then bending to the sides
+- Seated spinal twists
+- Torso twists

 ### Lower back
 - Upward dog / cobra stretch - lie on the floor and curl the spine and look up to the ceiling

 ### Neck
 - Neck roll – roll your neck one way and then other way but very relaxed
-- Neck excercise from 10 minute yoga
+- Side neck stretch: left arm pulling right side of head to shoulder and the other way around

 ### Forearms and wrist
 - Forearms / wrist stretch - sit on hands and knees whilst pointing fingers forwards.
 Also, sit in the same position but point your fingers backwards

 ### Arms
-- Arms stretch - one hand overhead behind the neck and then the other arm on top if the elbow to further stretch down
+- Triceps stretch - one hand overhead behind the neck and then the other arm on top if the elbow to further stretch down

 ### Core
 - Standing side stretch.
 Feet shoulder width apart - arms overhead (as if holding a stick) and lean to the sides whilst holding the stick to stretch the oblique (again for 15 seconds)